pnpm/rfcs/text/0003-templates.md

 ### Fetching

 Most templates are not installed as standard dependencies and linked into `node_modules`.
 If a package refers to an external template on an NPM registry, only the metadata will be fetched.
 The fetch will be performed [without the abbreviated header](https://github.com/npm/registry/blob/master/docs/responses/package-metadata.md#abbreviated-metadata-format), so the full document is retrieved.
+The metadata will be saved to the content-addressable store for fast subsequent lookups.

 For the `catalog` template, not installing the template into `node_modules` provides a performance optimization.
 Only the subset of the version catalog that's used will be fetched and installed.